-Criteria Category and Item Commentary
+Criteria Commentary

 This commentary provides brief summaries of the Baldrige Criteria for Performance Excellence categories and items.
 It also includes examples and guidance to supplement the notes that follow each Criteria item in the Baldrige Excellence Framework booklet.
-For additional free content, and to purchase the booklet, see http://www.nist.gov/baldrige/publications/business_nonprofit_criteria.cfm.
+For additional free content, and to purchase the booklet, see www.nist.gov/baldrige/publications/baldrige-excellence-framework.